 Flag of Wales: a blood-red dragon on a field of green

-Y Ddraig Goch (The Red Dragon) has officially been the flag of Wales since 1959, though the principality being represented by a dragon dates back to 830.
+Y Ddraig Goch (The Red Dragon) has officially been the flag of Wales since 1959, athough a dragon has represented the Principality since 830.
 The Red Dragon itself can be dated back to the Roman occupation of Britain or Arthurian Legend.
-Merlin prophesied of a battle between a red and a white […]
+Merlin prophesied of a battle between a red and a white dragon – the […]